-IN COMPLIANCE FINDING NO. PERFORMANCE APPRAISAL POLICY AND PROCESSES COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND CALHR POLICIES AND GUIDELINES
+IN COMPLIANCE FINDING No. 11 PERFORMANCE APPRAISAL POLICY AND PROCESSES COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND CALHR POLICIES AND GUIDELINES

 The CRU found no deficiencies in the performance appraisals selected for review.
-Accordingly, the SIB's performance appraisal policy and processes satisfied civil service laws, Board rules, policies and guidelines.
+Accordingly, the OAL performance appraisal policy and processes satisfied civil service laws, Board rules, policies and guidelines.